“Disruptive” always used to be the word for the naughty child at the back of the class ruining it for everyone else. – Leigh Alexander

 Buying an Apple product is as much about the cult of the store experience and the pride in design as the device itself.
 Starbucks adopted a similar approach to coffee retail, while Nespresso took that idea one step further, creating an Apple-like industry around caffeine consumables.
 Uber is challenging the status quo of the transport industry.
 Netflix has transformed how we consume entertainment.
 Spotify and Apple Music now dominate the recording industry in ways unimaginable just a decade ago.

-The good news is that these changes are already happening in an increasing number of progressive, thoughtful schools.
 Accelerated by technology, disruption is extending into classrooms, too.
 There are innovative things happening in more and more schools that focus on things like creativity, design, wellbeing, inclusion, making, invention, play, sustainability, student choice, and social entrepreneurship that augur well for the future of learning.
 Teachers can, and do – despite the deep-rooted clutches of tradition – hack and disrupt schooling, making learning personal in the process.

 Disruption is no longer optional.
 If schools want to remain relevant, they must accept that this is the new norm.